BarisAlbayrakIEEE/StructuralAnalysis/README.md

 add_dependencies(core regenerate_CS_type_list_command)
 ```

+To summarize:
+- **C++ provides a type-safe static solution which perfectly satisfies the mentioned requrements.**
+- **The static solution would absolutely be the best performing solution.**
+- **The static programming would eliminate the need for the type registration.**

+The CS would need to define the following interfaces to be satisfied by each type (e.g. CS_Panel):
+- an interface that manages the DAG requests,
+- an interface that manages the UI requests,
+- an interface that manages the FE imports and exports,
+- an interface that manages the communication with the SP which is in python,
+- an interface that manages the MySQL DB requests.

+The C++ solution would require the followings from the clients:
+1. C++: Capability to add new concrete types that will be involved in an existing class hierarchy (i.e. the above interfaces).
+2. Python: Capability to generate a class hierarchy and corresponding concrete types.
+3. Cython: Capability to define new types (a wrapper class for each type, e.g. Bind_Panel) based on some interface.

+For the 3rd one, there exist other solutions (e.g. pybind11).
+**I would prefer pybind11 as it is very elegant in sharing C++ objects considering the reference counting.**
+This approach requires an additional wrapper class definition for each new type.
+The interface between the CS in C++ and the SP in python (i.e. cython or pybind11) is an issue to be soved
+and some part of this interface would have to be managed by the client.

+- **The C++ static programming approach with a CMake tool shipped with the SAA which preserves the CS type list compatibility.**

 The SP can still be implemented using python.
 Actually, it should be.
 A bridge would allow the interactions between the two languages: cython, boost.Python, swig, pybind11.
-**I would prefer pybind11 as it is very elegant in sharing C++ objects considering the reference counting.**
-This approach requires an additional wrapper class definition for each new type.
 However, the SP is a library for the behaviours rather than the types.
 Consider, for example, the panel type.
 A panel has many FMs and corresponding SAMMs: